-San Francisco is a city of villages and if you are unfamiliar with its layout, here is a map which you can use to get yourself acclimated.
-After each interview I have included some additional spots to check out should you choose to visit.
+San Francisco is a city of villages and if you are unfamiliar with its layout, here is a map that you can use to get yourself acclimated.
+After each interview, I have included some additional spots to check out should you choose to visit.

 Favorite thing about the Lower Haight.